elamaran619/amazon-quicksight-user-guide/doc_source/changing-visual-layout.md

 # Changing Visual Layout in Amazon QuickSight<a name="changing-visual-layout"></a>

-You can change visual layout by modifying where a visual appears in the analysis, and also what size it is\.
-You can use this functionality to rearrange visual order, place visuals side by side, and have visuals of varying sizes within the analysis\.
+When you create an analysis, you see a workspace that contains one full\-sized visual\.
+You can add more visuals to the workspace by choosing **Add**, then **Add visual**\.
+Visuals created after May 2018 are smaller in size, fitting two on each row\.
+You can resize the visuals and drag them to rearrange them\.

 If you change a visual to make it considerably smaller, the on\-visual editors are hidden so that the chart elements have more room to display\.
 Bar chart visuals can also display fewer data points\.
 To see a resized visual in full pane mode so that on\-visual editors and all data points are displayed, use the **Maximize** option on the on\-visual menu\.
 Choose **Minimize** to return the visual to its original size when you are done\.